PittawasChoo/flight-booking-react/README.md

 Secure flight search and booking system project for applying to full stack developer at 30 Secondstofly.

-Secure flight search and booking system project for applying to full stack developer at 30 Secondstofly.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts